Dorian Holley: Debut album

 Independent Film, a self-released solo album by Holley, was released in 2008.
 Joan Anderman of The Boston Globe described the album as being a "soul-satisfying project that won't pay the bills".
 It was reported in October 2008 that Holley had been conducting workshops on the art of audition.
 He drew inspiration from his time on American Idol, as well as his experience with artists such as Stevie Wonder, Christina Aguilera, Kanye West and Queen Latifah.
 While at Berklee College of Music, he offered advice to young singers who wanted to become famous.
 "Everyone starts out dreaming, and then you get married, have a baby, buy a house and a car, and what I want to let people know is that there are so many jobs out there.
 My thinking is, if you're a musician and you can make music instead of digging a ditch, make it."

 Holley's last experiences with Jackson were in 2009, when he prepared for a scheduled 50-date concert series called This Is It.
 Holley rehearsed with Jackson as a backing singer at the Staples Center in Los Angeles and was also hired as the vocal director for the ill-fated shows.
 He was present on the singer's last night of rehearsals in June 2009.
 Hours later, Jackson died after he entered into cardiac arrest at his nearby home.
-Holley sang during the group rendition of We Are the World at the entertainer's memorial service the subsequent month.
+Holley sang during the group rendition of "We Are the World" at the entertainer's memorial service the subsequent month.
 He was joined by fellow This Is It backing vocalists Darryl Phinnessee, Judith Hill and Orianthi.

-In 2017, he attended Kingvention, a Michael Jackson convention in London where he spoke about Michael Jackson in a live interview with Pez Jax and also performed on stage in front of over 300 Michael Jackson Fans.
+In 2017 and again in 2024, Holley appeared as a featured guest at Kingvention, the annual Michael Jackson fan convention held in London and Los Angeles, respectively.

 Personal life

-Holley is married to an American defense attorney Shawn Holley, who practices the law in both civil and criminal proceedings.
-They have three daughters Nayanna, Sasha Imogen, and Olivia Rose.
+Holley is married to California defense attorney Shawn Holley, who practices both civil and criminal law.
+They have three daughters: Nayanna, Sasha Imogen, and Olivia Rose.
 Nayanna Holley is a singer, actress, and songwriter.
 She started traveling with her father since she was 3.
 The Los Angeles Times reported in 2005 that the family lived in a 2800 sqft home, which was built in 1920 and bought by Holley and his wife in 2003.
-The Standard newspaper noted in 2007 that the couple had purchased a 3500 sqft Italian Renaissance Revival home in Lafayette Square, Los Angeles.
+The Standard noted in 2007 that the couple had purchased a 3500 sqft Italian Renaissance Revival home in Lafayette Square, Los Angeles.
 Writers for the publication further commented that the Holley planned to keep a home in nearby Wellington Square.